mwyvr/wxo/README.md

 Results are cached and expire in 5 minutes; this to avoid overwhelming weather data providers and to remain within usage limits.

+## Installation & Usage

+Get the latest:

+    go install github.com/solutionroute/wxo/cmd/wxo@latest

+Using `wxo` requires a free account and API key from [OpenWeathermap.org](https://openweathermap.org/) (OWM).
+You *must* provide the WXO_APIKEY environment variable, either on the command line, or as part of your permanent environment.
+Example:

+    $ WXO_APIKEY=yoursecretkey wxo -lat 49.123 -long -123.78

+_Note: OWM informs new subscribers there may be delay (measured in minutes) until the new account's API keys are usable._

+**Coming soon**:

+* user configurable templates; you can use the output for other purposes.
+* override cache timeout (5 minutes); -force option

 Example output for Vancouver (BC, Canada) today:

     Overcast Clouds 2.5C ↖NNW 3.2km/h